fmagesty/money/README.md

 Other types that can be used are: `build`, `chore`, `style`, `test`, `ci`.
 In general, anything that does not go too far from the Conventional Commits documentation (see the References section) is fair game

 Example:
-- `git commit -m 'fea:add dynamic counter for acc interface display'`
+- `git commit -m 'fea  add dynamic counter for acc interface display'`

-Note: The lack of spacing around the `:` is intended to save space on the commit message

 **References:**